nicolasmd87/Gopher3D/README.md

 ## How to run

-go to ./cmd/ and run the gui_manager.go in order to interact via the precarious test interface
+go to ./cmd/ and run the gui_manager.go to interact via the precarious test interface

-Look at the examples folder to understand how to interact with the engine, it is very similar to other implementations, you only need to implement a Start and Update functions based on a predefined behaviour.
+Look at the examples folder to understand how to interact with the engine, it is very similar to other implementations, you only need to implement a Start and Update function based on a predefined behavior.

 ![Mars](https://github.com/nicolasmd87/Gopher3D/assets/8224408/09d2a39b-c1cb-4548-87fb-1a877df24453)